At Richmond West Dental, we work every day to provide the best dental care in Toronto and the surrounding area for you and your family.

-It is not recommended to put off filling your cavity.
-If you put it off, it can cause the cavity to be worse so that it will become necessary for a crown, tooth extraction, or a root canal.
-If you leave a cavity and the tooth decay gets worse, it is common for you to feel pain and sensitivity because the nerves in the center of your tooth get exposed, and you risk getting an abscess.
+You should not put off filling your cavity.
+When you don’t take care of it, it can worsen, making crowns, extractions, or root canals necessary.
+If you leave a cavity and the decay gets worse, you may experience pain and sensitivity because the nerves in the center of your tooth get exposed, and you may get an abscess.

 Call us today at Richmond West Dental for your appointment to have your complete dental exam.